Nov/Dec term registration is closed.

 These classes provide training in a variety of sports such as Agility, Conformation, Flyball, Rally, and Scent Work.
 Not all classes are offered every term.
 The classes below are limited enrollment, but our drop in classes offer additional dog sport classes.

-This class is for those who are training and/or competing in Rally at the Intermediate or Advanced level.
+This class is for those who are training and/or competing in Rally at the Excellent or Master level.
 Dogs should be able to walk on leash, sit, and down on command.
 AKC signs will be taught.